azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 * You created a Node.JS application using VSCode.
 * You put the application code under local source control with Git.
-* You created a project in Visual Studio Team Sevices to manage our app development.
+* You created a project in Visual Studio Team Sevices to manage your app development.
-* You uploaded our source code to the VSTS project's source code repository.
+* You uploaded your source code to the VSTS project's source code repository.
-* You created a VSTS Build Definition to build our app and You configured it as a CI build that would be triggered automatically when new code was committed to our source code repository.
+* You created a VSTS Build Definition to build your app and you configured it as a CI build that would be triggered automatically when new code was committed to your source code repository.
-* Following an *Infrastructure as Code* approach, you defined the Azure resources needed to run our application in an ARM Template, which You added to source control.
+* Following an *Infrastructure as Code* approach, you defined the Azure resources needed to run your application in an ARM Template, which You added to source control.
-* You created a release definition to automatically provision the Azure resources, deploy our application and run an automated test to ensure that it ran correctly.
+* You created a release definition to automatically provision the Azure resources, deploy your application and run an automated test to ensure that it ran correctly.
 * You completed our *CI/CD* pipeline by setting the release to trigger automatically on each successful build.

-### Follow-on Activities
+# Follow-on Activities

-1. How would you modify our CI/CD pipeline to deploy the app to another environment called **QA**?
+1. How would you modify your CI/CD pipeline to deploy the app to another environment called **QA** prior to deploying to **Staging**?

-2. What if, in doing 1. above, we want to have someone manually check that the staging application is working correctly before we deploy into the QA environment.
-Can you find where we would do this?
+2. What if, in doing (1) above, we want to have someone manually approve that the QA application is working correctly before we deploy into the Staging environment.
+Can you find where and how we would do this?

 3. What features in the *Azure App Service* allow us to easily move our application from Staging to Production?